mak448a/Qtcord/CONTRIBUTING.md

 - https://www.youtube.com/channel/UC8PPJFudLUM1eJlM4BiJ40A

 ## Coding Guidelines
+If you use AI, review the code it outputs for mistakes.
+Clean the code if needed, and remove the unnecessary comments.

 Try to follow PEP-8 (the squiggly underlines in Pycharm) standards.
 If you can't, that's perfectly fine.
 You can use a code formatter called Ruff if needed.